jake-knerr/js-style-guide/README.md

 Avoid overly general names.

 > Why?
-Exported names will be used in other modules.
-Thus, a general or common name will likely collide with other modules.
-Instead of requiring exports to be aliased when imported, use a more specific name.
+Exported names will be used in other modules as destructured imports.
+Thus, a very general or very common name will likely collide with other modules.
+Instead of requiring imports to be aliased, use a more specific name.

-> Exported names lose the surrounding context provided in its module.
-The exported name should carry the context of the module it is exported from.
-However, add context in a minimal way.
+> Imported names lose the surrounding context provided in their definitional module.
+The imported name should carry the context of the module it is exported from.
+However, add context in a minimal way to avoid obvious collisions.
+Do not make the name so specific that it is cumbersome.

 ```javascript
 // discouraged - too general